diogro/expressionVariance-manuscript/main.md

 Data from case-control studies were filtered to keep only control samples.
 Technical replicates were summed.
 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads.
-To account for the mean-variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
+To account for the mean-variance relation in count data, the remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
 Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed-effects model.
 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured as the residual standard deviation after fixed effect correction and outlier removal.